hiddenbyte/bf-wasm/README.md

     <script src="brainfck_env.js"></script>

     <script>
-            // Whenever a brainfck program wants to read from std input - ',' command - the 'input' function is called. const input = () => 0
+            // This function is called when a brainfck program wants to read from std input. ',' command. const input = () => 0; //

-            // Whenever a brainfck program wants to write to std output - '.' command - the 'output' function is called. const output = data => { document.write(String.fromCharCode(data)); }
+            // This function is called when a brainfck program wants to write to std output. '.' command. const output = data => {
+                document.write(String.fromCharCode(data));
+            };

             // Create a brainfck WASM runtime environment with the specified I/O sources. const importObj = Brainfck.newImportObject(input, ouput);